Azure/mlops-v2/documentation/README.md

 3. **Model Development (Inner Loop)**

     The typical Supervised CV model development loop differs from the Classical Machine Learning scenario in that Annotators for Sentences and Tokenization, Normalization, and Embeddings for text data are the typical development steps for this scenario.

+4.  **Azure Machine Learning Registries**

+    No changes.

+5.  **Model Deployment (Outer Loop)**

+    No changes.

+6.  **Staging & Test**

+    No changes.

+7.  **Production Deployment**

+    No changes.

+8.  **Monitoring**

+    No changes.

 9. **Data & Model Monitoring - Events and Actions**

     As with the Computer Vision architecture, the Data & Model monitoring and event/action phase of MLOps for Natural Language Processing is the key difference from Classical Machine Learning.
 Automated retraining is typically not done in NLP scenarios when model performance degradation on new text is detected.
 In this case, new text data for which the model performs poorly must be reviewed and annotated by a human-in-the-loop and often the next action goes back to the Model Development loop for updating the model with the new text.

+10. **Infrastructure Monitoring - Events and Actions**

+    No changes.